Haripriya9851/SupplychainAcharya-5dgAI-Capstone/README.md

 4. Evaluation -

 ## How It Works
+- **Digital Twin:** Digital Twin of a small supply network to simulate 30 days of demand and replenishment, enabling realistic testing.
 - **Manager Agent:** This agent decides whether clarification is needed or if SQL generation should proceed based on the user's input.

 - **SQL Generator Agent:** Generates SQL queries based on the user's input.